-Yet as millions of us have grown accustomed to getting information about the world from online platforms, these tech companies are doing less and less to direct their users to the types of reporting that traditional advertising once sustained.
+Yet as millions of us have grown accustomed to getting information about the world from online platforms, these tech companies are doing less and less to direct their users to the types of reporting that traditional advertising once sustained.7

 In this paper we look beyond Facebook to address a deeper problem infecting the entire "attention economy."
-This problem - the abuse of targeted advertising - is linked to a revenue model that generates hundreds of billions of dollars for online platforms.
+8 This problem - the abuse of targeted advertising - is linked to a revenue model that generates hundreds of billions of dollars for online platforms.
 Such targeted advertising relies on data-harvesting regimes that individuals, groups and government actors have abused to promote malicious and false stories, incite racists and manipulate voters.

+We dig into these complex issues and offer a novel proposal: the creation of a tax on targeted advertising to fund a public-interest media system that places civic engagement and truth-seeking over alienation and propaganda.
 To confront the problems of online platforms, we must look beyond fixing Facebook to understanding the economics of targeted advertising that sustain the sector.